Walmart Cashier Steps In When Nail Salon Refuses Wheelchair-Bound Woman

-BURTON, Mich.
-(CNN) – A simple act of kindness is making a big impact.
+PHILADELPHIA (CNN) — A simple act of kindness is making a big impact according to WJRT .

+When a Walmart cashier in Burton saw a customer get turned away from the store’s nail salon, she took matters into her own hands

+“I was like making sandwiches and I was watching her like,” Tasia Smith said of the scene Thursday that brought her to tears.

 Together, the two picked out some polish and relaxed in the seating area at Subway for a manicure.